 21-Day Daniel Fast Daily Log

 My twenty-one day Fast Begins (dates) and ends on (dates).

 The reason I'm fasting:

 From what am I fasting?

-The regults of my Derfection Fast
+The results of my Perfection Fast

-The results of my Perfection Fast 1 st seven days
+1 st seven days

 2 nd seven days

 3 rd Seven Days

 Testimonies I will share: